 How we deal to make 100% successful

 Manaslu Trek is NOT DIFFICULT in general if you follow some advice.
-Acute mountain sickness due to high altitude and the weather is the main issue if you are not adequately acclimatised.
-Due to it is located close to the capital of Kathmandu, helicopter facilities can be mobilised immediately.
+Acute mountain sickness due to high altitude and the weather is the main issue if you are not adequately acclimatized.
+Due to it is located close to the capital of Kathmandu, helicopter facilities can be mobilized immediately.
 Before getting into the helicopter, I am sure you want to make some effort that you will not end up in the middle of the trek.
 If you follow some easy steps, it will help you to complete this trek with no issue.
 From our recent data, trekkers who assign this trek with NEST Adventure have a 99% success rate from our expert guide who will monitor your health two times a day.
 In order to, increase the success rate in Manaslu, our guide in NEST Adventure are well equipped with a medical device such as Pulse Oximeter.
-It is a small medical device which helps keep track of our clients SPO2 (Running oxygen level in their blood) and BPM (Blood Pressure).
-Which tremendously helps to keep track if the hikers in the high altitude are being acclimatised or not.
-Do they need extra days for acclimatisation?
+It is a small medical device that helps keep track of our clients SPO2 (Running oxygen level in their blood) and BPM (Blood Pressure).
+This tremendously helps to keep track of the hikers in the high altitude are being acclimatized or not.
+Do they need extra days for acclimatization?
 It is indeed time to call the helicopter etc.

 Choose the Right Gear

-As every sport is played with the right gear, it is vital that multi days trekking should not be compromised.
-A lot of my customer planning Manaslu Trek for the first time think that trek in Nepal is like climbing a high mountain?.
+As every sport is played with the right gear, it is vital that multi-days trekking should not be compromised.
+A lot of my customer planning Manaslu Trek for the first time thinks that trek in Nepal is like climbing a high mountain?.
 Well, that makes sense because you know you are ascending 5,100m.
-As a true matter of fact, trekking in Nepal at until certain scale is not climbing a mountain from the bottom; instead, it is a gradual gain of altitude and distance while hiking day to day through the valley, small hills and passes etc. The following items could equip you with requirements:
+As a true matter of fact, trekking in Nepal until certain scale is not climbing a mountain from the bottom; instead, it is a gradual gain of altitude and distance while hiking day to day through the valley, small hills, and passes, etc. The following items could equip you with requirements:

-⇒ No climbing Ropes needed ⇒ No Ice axe needed ⇒ No expedition Goretex needed ⇒ No climbing shoe or crampon needed (Ground is not paved – rough, rocky and gravel strewn)
+- No climbing shoe or crampon needed (Ground is not paved – rough, rocky and gravel-strewn)